Home > Short-term health insurance > Short-term health insurance in Idaho

 In 2018, Idaho tried to get CMS approval for “state-based” plans that would have skirted various ACA requirements and regulations.
 CMS rejected that proposal.
 But they indicated that the state could modify the proposal and use short-term health insurance rules in order to accomplish much of its goals without the need for additional federal approval.

-So in April 2019, Idaho enacted legislation (H.275) that allowed for the creation of “enhanced” short-term plans.
-While these plans are still required to have initial terms that are under 12 months, they’re renewable “at the option of the insured.”
-That’s an important distinction; the federal short-term plans regulations that were finalized in 2018 allow short-term plans to be renewable, but at the discretion of the insurer.
-Idaho’s new legislation requires insurers that offer “enhanced” short-term plans to let members renew their coverage.
+So in April 2019, Idaho enacted legislation that allowed for the creation of “enhanced” short-term plans.8 While these plans were still required to have initial terms that are under 12 months, they were also renewable “at the option of the insured.”
+That’s an important distinction; the federal short-term plans regulations that were finalized in 2018 allowed short-term plans to be renewable, but at the discretion of the insurer.
+Idaho’s legislation required insurers that offer “enhanced” short-term plans to let members renew their coverage.

 The Idaho Department of Insurance also published an at-a-glance guide to how enhanced short-term plans compare with traditional short-term plans, and the full set of rules that apply to traditional and enhanced short-term plans are available in Idaho Administrative Code Section 18.04.15.

 - Insurers can choose to offer year-round availability or to limit enrollment to the same enrollment window that applies to ACA-compliant plans.
 If the plan is available year-round, the insurer can impose a waiting period for pre-existing conditions.
-If the plan is only available during open enrollment, no pre-existing condition waiting period can be applied (SelectHealth and Blue Cross of Idaho both offer plans that have waiting periods for pre-existing conditions).
+If the plan is only available during open enrollment, no pre-existing condition waiting period can be applied (Blue Cross of Idaho offers plans that have waiting periods for pre-existing conditions).

-- Insurers that offer enhanced short-term plans must also offer qualified health plans through Your Health Idaho (the state-run exchange) in the same areas.
+- Insurers that offer enhanced short-term plans also have to offer qualified health plans through Your Health Idaho (the state-run exchange) in the same areas.

 - Enhanced short-term plans must be offered on a guaranteed-issue basis (but insurers can base premiums on medical history, and can impose a waiting period for pre-existing conditions).